CowDogMoo/taskfile-templates/README.md

 task pre-commit:run-hooks
 ```

-These commands will run the respective tasks from the included Taskfile.
+---

-## Available Taskfiles
+## 📂 Available Taskfiles

-### Pre-Commit Tasks
+### 🔧 Pre-Commit Tasks

-The `pre-commit` Taskfile provides tasks to update, clear the cache, and run
+The `pre-commit` Taskfile provides the following tasks:

+- **Update Hooks:** Automatically updates pre-commit hooks.
+- **Clear Cache:** Clears the pre-commit cache.
-all pre-commit hooks locally.
+- **Run Hooks:** Runs all pre-commit hooks locally.

+---

-## Contributing
+## 🤝 Contributing

-If you have additional tasks that you think would be useful for others, feel
-free to submit a pull request.
-Ensure that your Taskfiles are well-documented
+Have an idea for a useful task?
+Submit a pull request!
+Ensure your Taskfiles
-and follow the structure of the existing files.
+are well-documented and follow the structure of existing files.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file
-file for details.
+for details.